sysrpl/Codebot.Setup/README.md

 Extract the files from the downloaded archive.
 Open a terminal in the directory containing the contents of the and run the setup script.
-When the script asks for the install folder, it to $BASE/fpc-2.6.4 on Linux or %BASE%\fpc-2.6.4 on Windows.
+When the script asks for the install folder, it to `$BASE/fpc-2.6.4` on Linux or `%BASE%\fpc-2.6.4` on Windows.

-In your terminal add the following folder to your path, but first save the old path.
+In the terminal save the old path then add the following:

 Debian/Ubuntu:
 ```